Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 More to the point, investing in your education is exactly that: an investment.
 "As you’re going to school," Powell says, "that wage you’re making now, that may feel really small and not be able to cover a lot.
 But that may be temporary."

 Information from the U.S. Bureau of Labor Statistics (BLS) supports this.
-Data from across the country (not specifically one school or university) reveals that people with bachelor’s degrees earn a median salary of $64,896, while high school graduates earn a median salary of $38,792.
+Data from across the country (not specifically one school or university) reveals that people with bachelor’s degrees earned a median usual weekly earning of $1,493, while high school graduates earned $899.

 Make a budget